AdamKyle/flare/resources/info/skill-information/section-2.md

 > ### ATTN!
 >
 > You will see these throughout this guide.
-These three modifier attributes can also exist on artifacts, quest items, enchanted items and even regular items them selves.
+These three modifier attributes can also exist on artifacts, quest items, enchanted items and even regular items themselves.

 - **Fight Timeout Modifier**: With every kill, comes a timeout of 10 seconds, 20 if the enemy has killed you.
 These modifiers take a specific percentage off your timer.
 [Learn more about timers](/information/time-gates)
 - **Skill Bonus Per Level**: The percentage bonus applied per level up (to a maximum of 99.00%)